gwen-interpreter/gwen-web/doc/START.md

   [IE web driver](https://code.google.com/p/selenium/wiki/InternetExplorerDriver)
   respectively and install it on your system path.

+- Alternatively you can set the following in the gwen.properties as per below.
+    (chrome)  webdriver.chrome.driver = /path/to/chromedriver/executable
+    (IE)      webdriver.ie.driver = c:/path/to/IEDriverServer.exe

 ### Gwen properties

 You can also store this property in any properties file you wish and pass that